 With an upsurge in nationwide (even global) internet monitoring and policing, and the recent laws passed by the Australian government that require internet service providers to maintain meta-data logs of all user activity, internet privacy has become more than just a niche concern.

-Top VPN services Australia today are extremely streamlined and efficient, but given their rising popularity, the market has also started getting flooded with fake VPN providers that claim to have the best VPN 2017, yet are offering nothing more than a Trojan-ridden piece of code.
-This guide will help you decide on the best VPN for Australia for your personal usage, with brief VPN reviews to give you a benchmark against which you can judge the products in the market.
+Top VPN services Australia today are incredibly streamlined and efficient.
+Still, given their rising popularity, the market has also started getting flooded with fake VPN providers that claim to have the best VPN 2020, yet are offering nothing more than a Trojan-ridden piece of code.
+This guide will help you decide on the best VPN for Australia for your usage, with brief VPN reviews to give you a benchmark against which you can judge the products in the market.

 Why use a VPN?